Trump accuses Theresa May of making a ‘mess’ of Brexit

 In an explosive series of tweets, the US president accused Theresa May of making a “mess” of Brexit.

+A Government spokesman responded saying that Sir Kim continued to enjoy the “full support of the Prime Minister

-“I have been very critical about the way the UK and Prime Minister Theresa May handled Brexit,” he said.
+Mr Trump said: “I have been very critical about the way the UK and Prime Minister Theresa May handled Brexit.”

 “What a mess she and her representatives have created.
 I told her how it should be done, but she decided to go another way.